OpenNews/srccon/program.md

 permalink: /program/
 ---

-<p class="big-lead">Everyone at SRCCON contributes to making it happen.
-Get ready for our call for participation form, which will be open April 10-24.</p>
+<p class="big-lead">Participants create the SRCCON program.
+Our call for participation from April 10-24 is how you can help shape this year's schedule.</p>

 # The SRCCON Program